NWR National Conference 2022

 Northumbria University, Newcastle upon Tyne

-You will hear from a diverse range of specially selected speakers with talks about property, conservation, sustainability and fashion, all relating to the theme ‘insatiable consumption’.
+We heard from a diverse range of specially selected speakers with talks about property, conservation, sustainability and fashion, all relating to the theme ‘insatiable consumption’.

 Wrap around events